 Please use italics for words that are not in the English lexicon.
 Words like sushi and sashimi can be found in an English dictionary, but less familiar words, like washoku and dashi, should be in italics.
-Put academic articles, essays and shorter works into quotation marks (e.g. Mary Douglas, "Deciphering a Meal"), but longer, book-length works into italics (e.g. Michael Ashkenazi, Food Culture in Japan).
+Put academic articles, essays an d shorter works into quotation marks (e.g. Mary Douglas, "Deciphering a Meal"), but longer, book-length works into italics (e.g. Michael Ashkenazi, Food Culture in Japan).
 Either the MLA or Chicago Style of citation is permissible.
-Please refer to the following link on the University of Victoria Library website: https://www.uvic.ca/library/research/citation/guides/index.php
+Please refer to the link on the Purdue University style guide here for more information.

-Exploring the World of Japanese Cuisine (S2024) Tentative Class Schedule
+Exploring the World of Japanese Cuisine (F2024) Tentative Class Schedule

-This schedule is subject to change as I explore opportunities for us to get out and experience Kyoto cuisine and bring those who make it into the classroom.
+\This schedule is subject to change as I explore opportunities for us to get out and experience Kyoto cuisine and bring those who make it into the classroom.

-食 WEEK I Jan 15: Introduction to course and its methods: What is washoku?
+食 WEEK I September 3: Introduction to course and its methods: What is washoku?
 What does the course cover?
 What doesn't it cover?
 A short history of Japanese food.

-18: What is washoku? cont'd.
+5: What is washoku? cont'd.
 The Iron Chef phenomenon: conspicuous consumption and cuisine as competition.

 Readings: Mark Gallagher, "What's So Funny about IRON CHEF?"
 Journal of Popular Film and Television, 31:4, 176-184.